brendanhaines/brendanhaines.github.io/_drafts/2017-04-29-fpga-reaction-timer.md

 # Random Number Generator

 To generate pseudo-random numbers, I'm using a Fibonacci linear feedback shift register (LFSR).
 For this to generate pseudo-random numbers, specific numbers of bits must be used as the length of the number.
+For this test, I used a 7 bit LFSR.

 ![Linear feedback shift register][LFSR-topology]